 Let’s take a proper look, shall we?

 Whilst the cost of driving lessons will depend on where you live and how many ADIs are available in the area, by using our survey of over 1,000 ADIs across the UK, we can tell you that the average driving lesson rate stands at £26.01.
 So far, so good.
 What’s next?
 Well, research from the Department of Transport suggests that learner drivers should have around 47 hours of professional tuition in order to ensure they’re test-ready and confident with driving on the roads.
 If you’re paying the average driving lesson rate, you’re looking at £1,248.48—this includes the cost of an additional hour in which you’ll use your instructor’s car for the test.
+Be aware, though, that rates vary by area.

 This cost doesn’t even include your test fees.
 For starters, all learner drivers need to pass the theory test before they can book a practical—this will cost £23.
 Your driving test will cost you £62, assuming you’re looking for a weekday test.
 If you’re on the lookout for the more elusive weekend test, that’ll knock you back £75.
 Here’s a quick rundown (so far):